Mahdi's Professional Experiences

-Particle Image Velocimetry and Planar Laser Induced Florescence are non intrusive methods for quantitative measurements of fluid flow.
+Particle Image Velocimetry (PIV) and Planar Laser Induced Florescence (PLIF) are practically non intrusive methods for quantitative measurements of fluid flow.
 In PIV, movement of tracer particles being carried by a fluid is used as a means to observe velocity field.
-Another similar method incorporates different types of dyes instead of the tracer particles and that gives a measurement of scalar field using almost the same equipment.
+Another similar method incorporates different types of dyes instead of the tracer particles and that gives a measurement of an scalar field.
 This method is called PLIF and can be used to measure different fluid phases, varying temperature, or different species in reaction.

 Prof. Olsen has worked with founders of these methods and throughout past years, his research group have developed the knowledge and expertise to carry out a broad range of experiments using methods related to PIV.

 Fluidized bed reactors have application in catalytic reactions for different types of plants in a variety of industries.
 We are trying to use simultaneous PIV/PlIF to quantitatively measure flow and temperature fields in such an environment.
 My experiment involves liquid-solid two phase flow that incorporates the technique of matching index of refraction of fluid and particles.
 This enables us to visually access the inside of the reactor without interrupting its behavior.

 I designed a larger column with fixed solid particles that can be arranged in different geometries.
 We currently have preliminary velocity and passive scalar data from this apparatus and I am working on preparing publications based on our recent results.
 The next step would be to install heated solid spheres and start with simultaneous velocity and temperature field measurements.